 Steven Cohen's Sphincterography AKA Four Solos on Three Continents screened at the Fierce Festival, Birmingham, in October.
-Also in 2014, Cohen was included on the exhibition Josephine Baker and Le Corbusier in Rio - A Transatlantic Affair at the Museu de Arte do Rio (15 April – 3 August).
-He performed Chandelier at Bozar, the Centre for Fine Arts, Brussels, at the opening of the Summer of Photography on 17 June.
-Cohen's 'uninvited public intervention' Coq/Cock in September 2013 resulted in his arrest on charges of 'sexual exhibitionism'; a Paris court found him guilty on 5 May, but imposed no penalty against the artist.
+Also in 2014, Cohen was included on the exhibition Josephine Baker and Le Corbusier in Rio - A Transatlantic Affair at the Museu de Arte do Rio, performing Chandelier there and at Bozar, the Centre for Fine Arts, Brussels, at the opening of Summer of Photography.
+Cohen's 'uninvited public intervention' Coq/Cock in September 2013 resulted in his arrest on charges of 'sexual exhibitionism'; a Paris court found him guilty, but imposed no penalty against the artist.

 Exhibitions / Works